 9) Who or what inspires you to do what you do and why?

 I try to influence my mind by looking at masterpieces.
-On a daily basis I look at many photos from famous photographers and I try to analyse what I see.
+On a daily basis, I look at many photos from famous photographers and I try to analyze what I see.